-With default settings, folder like Documents, Desktop, Downloads, Picture and Music are located on the drive where Windows 10 is installed.
-For instance, if Windows 10 is installed on “C” drive, you can find these folders by navigating to C:\Users\YourUserName folder.
+With default settings, folder like Documents, Desktop, Downloads, Picture, and Music are located on the drive where Windows 10 is installed.
+For instance, if Windows 10 is installed on the “C” drive, you can find these folders by navigating to C:\Users\YourUserName folder.

-If you are running Windows 10 on a relatively small SSD or on a small partition of your hard drive, and running out of disk space, you can consider moving documents, desktop, and downloads folders to another drive.
+If you are running Windows 10 on a relatively small SSD or on a small partition of your hard drive and running out of disk space, you can consider moving Documents, Desktop, and Download folders to another drive.

 Move downloads, desktop, and documents to another drive

-Step 1: Open File Explorer by clicking its icon on the taskbar or clicking File Explore icon in the Start menu.
+Step 1: Open the File Explorer by clicking its icon on the taskbar or clicking the File Explorer icon in the Start menu.

 For instance, if you want to move the Desktop folder, right-click on it and then click Properties to open Desktop Properties.
 Please note that it’s not possible to move multiple folders at once.

 Step 3: Switch to the Location tab, click the Move button, and then select a location on any drive (other than an external drive) and finally, click Select Folder, and then click Apply button to move the selected folder to the new drive.